-The number of policies and their specific language are guided by a Responsible Entity's management structure and operating conditions.
+In developing policies in compliance with Requirement R1, The-the number of policies and their specific language content are should be guided by a Responsible Entity's management structure and operating conditions.
 Policies might be included as part of a general information security program for the entire organization, or as components of specific programs.
 If a Responsible Entity has any high or medium impact BES Cyber Systems, the cyber security policy must cover in sufficient detail the nine topical areas required by CIP-003-6, Requirement R1.1.
 If a Responsible Entity has any assets from CIP-002 containing low impact BES Cyber Systems, the cyber security policy must cover in sufficient detail the four topical areas required by Requirement R1.2.
-The Responsible Entity has the flexibility to develop a single comprehensive cyber security policy covering these topics, or it may choose to develop a single high-level umbrella policy and provide additional policy detail in lower level documents in its documentation hierarchy.
-In the case of a high-level umbrella policy, the Responsible Entity would be expected to provide the high-level policy as well as the additional documentation in order to demonstrate compliance with CIP-003-6, Requirement R1.
-For Responsible Entities that have multiple impact rated BES Cyber Systems, they are not required to create separate cyber security policies for high or medium and low impact BES Cyber Systems.
-Implementation of the cyber security policy is not specifically included in CIP-003-6, Requirement R1 as it is envisioned that the implementation of this policy is evidenced through successful implementation of CIP-004 through CIP-011.
-However, Responsible Entities are encouraged not to limit the scope of their cyber security policies to only those requirements from CIP-004 through CIP-011, but rather to put together a holistic cyber security policy appropriate to its organization.
-The assessment through the Compliance Monitoring and Enforcement Program of policy items that extend beyond the scope of CIP-004 through CIP-011 should not be considered candidates for potential violations.
-The Responsible Entity should consider the following for each of the required topics in its cyber security policy:
+The Responsible Entity has the flexibility to develop a single comprehensive cyber security policy covering these the required topics, or it may choose to develop a single high-level umbrella policy and provide additional policy detail in lower level documents in its documentation hierarchy.
+In the case of a high-level umbrella policy, the Responsible Entity would be expected to provide the high-level policy as well as the additional documentation in order to demonstrate compliance with CIP-003-67, Requirement R1.